Implementing Eventual Consistency in Partitioned PostgreSQL

 updated_at = GREATEST(orders.updated_at, EXCLUDED.updated_at),

-version = orders.version + 1
+version = EXCLUDED.version

 WHERE EXCLUDED.version > orders.version;